Skip to main content

 • Oral and Written Examinations

-Written examinations for doctoral students test the student's comprehensive understanding and use of tools, concepts and basic principles developed in the graduate program.
+Written examinations for doctoral students test the student’s comprehensive understanding and use of tools, concepts and basic principles developed in the graduate program.
 Written comprehensive examinations are administered and evaluated by the Departmental Graduate Examination Committee after the completion of core requirements.
-The examinations are given two times each year.
-Exams are given for Economic Theory and Quantitative Methods.
+The examinations are given two times each year, one in Economic Theory and one in Quantitative Methods.

 The final oral examination, which is administered by the student's advisory committee, concludes the doctoral program and is given on completion of the student's doctoral thesis.